-The following image indicates the location of the front bezel and provides a visual representation of the installation procedure.
+The following images indicate the location of the front bezel and provides a visual representation of the installation procedure.

-- 1. Position the bezel to align the tabs with the slots on the chassis. - 2.
-Press the bezel until the release tabs click into place.
+- 1. Position the front bezel to align the tabs on the bezel with the slots on the chassis. - 2.
+Press the bezel until the tabs clicks into place.